-- Chapter Two: Community Engagement provides a detailed discussion of the community process that helped to create this Specific Plan.
-In particular, this chapter describes the opportunities for public input as the City worked to identify key issues of concern and the most vital community benefits. - Chapter Three: Existing Conditions provides a brief description of the Specific Plan Area as it was when this Plan was adopted, including existing land use, transportation, and utilities. - Chapter Four: Vision and Strategies includes the Vision Statement that guides the remainder of the Specific Plan.
-It also discusses the land use, urban design, and public space concepts that are proposed for Ravenswood Business District and 4 Corners. - Chapter Five: Land Use Goals and Policies contains general goals and policies pertaining to land use and development in the Plan Area, including best practices to follow and desired outcomes, and are an extension of the General Plan's goals and policies that focus on the Plan Area.
+- Chapter Two: Community Process and Outreach provides a detailed discussion of the community process that helped to create this Specific Plan.
+In particular, this chapter describes the opportunities for public input as the City worked to identify key issues of concern and the most vital community benefits. - Chapter Three: Existing Conditions provides a brief description of the Specific Plan Area as it was when this Plan was adopted, including existing land use, transportation, and utilities. - Chapter Four: Vision and Concepts includes the Vision Statement that guides the remainder of the Specific Plan.
+It also discusses the land use, urban design, and public space concepts that are proposed for Ravenswood Business District and 4 Corners.